Cannabis cultivation: Imbibition

 Imbibition of water through the membrane of the seed shell is the first step in the germination process for cannabis.
 Dry cannabis seeds are floating, a convenient way to verify a successful imbibition is to put them in water until they sink, which takes about six hours when submerged in an infuser, and about 12 hours when they are floating on water.
-Seeds who keep floating needs scarification in order to absorb water.
+Seeds that keep floating need scarification in order to absorb water.

 Seedling

 The seedling stage begins when the seed coat splits open and exposes the root and cotyledons.
 It lasts from 1 to 4 weeks, and is the period of greatest vulnerability in the life cycle of the plant, requiring moderate humidity levels, medium to high light intensity, and adequate but not excessive soil moisture.

 Most indoor growers use compact fluorescent or T5 fluorescent lights during this stage as they produce little heat.
 High-pressure sodium and metal halide lights produce large amounts of radiant heat and increase the rate of transpiration in the plant which can quickly dry out seedlings with their small root systems.